VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 On application startup:

 - Pending Entity Framework Core migrations are applied automatically
-- The database is created if it does not exist
+- The database schema is created or updated automatically
 - Initial halls and services are added to the database

 After the application starts, open Swagger UI to explore and test the API: